 - Accept all transactions and then follow the steps above to deactivate online services.

-- Select the Online menu and select Online Center.
+- Select the Tools menu and select Online Center.

 - Select the appropriate financial institution and account.

 - Select Transactions.